Peter A. Thalheim

 Connecticut’s Constitution was a model for the U.S. Constitution, but Connecticut has since lost its constitutional footing.

 All free governments are instituted for the benefit of the citizen.
-Article 1, section 2 of the Connecticut Constitution.
-Connecticut, however, has among the worst pubic finance and debt of all 50 states, due to the state being run for the state and not the citizen, thanks to its politicians and judges.
+That sounds pretty normal for a constitution of a democratic country and can be found at Article 1, section 2 of the Connecticut Constitution.
+Connecticut, however, has among the worst pubic finances and debt of all 50 states, due to the state being run for the state and not the citizen, thanks to her politicians and judges.
 Can she regain her constitutional balance to serve the citizen or will she continue to underperform the rest of the nation economically and lose citizens and capital to other states and continue to make life more difficult for the poor with rising costs and structural statism/racism so carefully crafted by her leading political class?

 These books can be purchased in paperback and e-book at Amazon, Apple iTunes Store, Google Play, Kindle or Barnes and Noble.